-As part of a recent survey, businesses from across Right Fuel Card’s SME customer base were questioned to understand more about their confidence and plans for the next 12 months.
 Whilst confidence across all industries is low, businesses in the haulage and transport industry were highly pessimistic about the next 12 months and an overwhelming 97% had no plans to move to EV despite the growing shift to sustainable fuels.

 Cost and capacity challenges across the haulage and transport industry

 Less than 1 in 5 haulage and transport firms feel positive about the next 12 months.
-This is unsurprising given the record-breaking increases in fuel prices (which is often the largest cost driver), driver shortages and huge fluctuations in demand driven by covid which has powered uncertainty across the sector.
+This is unsurprising given the record-breaking increases in fuel prices (which is often the largest cost driver), driver shortages and huge fluctuations in demand driven by COVID-19 which has powered uncertainty across the sector.

-Although fuel prices are starting to fall slowly after an all-time high, most transport businesses have seen a need to pass these onto customers, which has led to increased competition and uncertainty as customers shop around to get the best price or reduce activity themselves.
+Although fuel prices are starting to fall slowly after an all-time high, most transport businesses have seen a need to pass these on to customers, which has led to increased competition and uncertainty as customers shop around to get the best price or reduce activity themselves.

 Outside of fuel, businesses have also seen the cost of commercial vehicles and trailers has increased substantially over the last year, increasing financial strain.
 The ability to purchase these new vehicles is also an ongoing challenge for those in the haulage and transport industry due to the global supply chain shortages.
 This makes it harder for businesses to expand and modernise their fleets.

-In addition, over the last few years, the haulage and transport industry has been struggling with HGV driver shortages which is increasing the pressure on supply chains.
 Although these shortages have subsided in recent months, the challenge of finding qualified HGV drivers still exists for many businesses.
 Whilst there is a push to get more qualified drivers, those exam hopefuls are currently waiting several weeks to get a test slot, so not obtaining their CPC qualification as quickly as the industry needs.

-Another significant challenge for this industry is the introduction of clean air zones which have specific HGV regulations.
-These restrictions are increasing costs for fleets as many HGVs don’t meet the low-emission requirements due to the fact they’re more often large, diesel vehicles.
-These clean air zones have now been set up in several major cities across the UK, making it difficult for hauliers to avoid them.
 The mounting costs from travelling through these zones are adding pressure on fleets to invest in new vehicles which meet the Euro 6 emissions standards as these produce 80% less harmful exhaust emissions than their predecessors.
 Smaller businesses that are running on a budget and so may not be able to invest in new fleet vehicles will likely be struggling with these challenges the most and have to make a commercial decision as to whether it is worth accepting jobs which enter clean air zones.

 No interest in adopting EV technology